-Remote work software includes tools that allow team members to communicate and collaborate on projects no matter where they are.
+Remote working software includes tools that allow team members to communicate and collaborate on projects no matter where they are.
 This category encompasses a variety of other software types, including social collaboration tools, communication software, project management tools, and more.
 The best options create a shared space where employees can access each other and the data they need to perform their jobs and stay engaged.

 Some remote work tools will even create a kind of intranet for your organization, where information, tools, and resources are stored and only accessible by people in the company.
 This makes it easier to share files and discuss sensitive information without the fear of it becoming compromised.
 Most remote working software is cloud-based for better accessibility and security.

 The remote working tools you choose needs to be able to integrate easily with a variety of other software types to make the transition smoother and keep projects on track.
 Because you’ll likely be using several different tools together, integrating them is key to your team’s productivity.

 Also read: Tools to Efficiently Manage a Distributed Team

 Even before the pandemic, remote work was growing rapidly in popularity.
 In fact, remote work has increased by 115 percent in the last ten years.
 It’s a favored employment perk among employees, and employers are finally starting to see the benefits as well.